Moves a file or a directory and its contents to a new location.

 The caller does not have the required permission.

-sourceDirName or destDirName is a zero-length string, contains only white space, or contains one or more invalid characters as defined by InvalidPathChars.
+sourceDirName or destDirName is a zero-length string, contains only white space, or contains one or more invalid characters.
+You can query for invalid characters with the GetInvalidPathChars method.

 sourceDirName or destDirName is a null reference (Nothing in Visual Basic).